United Arab Emirates

 Saudi Standards, Metrology and Quality Organization (SASO) was established pursuant to Royal Decree No. M/10 dated 1992-03-03H (17/4/1972 G), as a body of judicial personality and with an independent budget.
 A Board of Directors, headed by the Minister of Commerce and Industry and comprising representatives of the concerned Ministries in addition to representatives from private sectors concerned with standardization in the Kingdom, outlines the general policy of SASO.

-Directorate General for Specifications and Measurements (DGSM) within the Ministry of Commerce and Industry, is the National Standards Body in Oman.
+The Directorate General for Standards and Metrology (DGSM) within the Ministry of Commerce and Industry, is the National Standards Body in Oman.
 It was established by Royal Decree No. 39/76 issued on 20 October 1976, and its duties and functions were defined by Royal Decree No. 1/78 issued on 3 January 1978.
 DGSM supervises the work of the National Enquiry Point and Information Centre (NEPIC) which is under the authority of the Undersecretary for Commerce and Industry.

 Laboratories and Standardization Affairs (QS) is the national standards body in Qatar.
 It was established in 2002 and is currently affiliated to the Ministry of Environment.
 QS elaborate and publish Qatari product and service standards (voluntary) and technical regulations (mandatory) with participation of relevant stakeholders (industry, academia, control authorities, etc.).
 QS ensure high quality and safety of products, commodities and materials following new trends and developments.